I lost 1800 CZK in my first 24 hours in Prague because I didn’t know the things to avoid in Prague.

 What often happens is that shops near major attractions sell mass-produced items like Russian dolls or generic souvenirs that have little to do with Czech culture.
 They’re designed for tourists who don’t know the difference.

-If you want something meaningful, look for Czech glass (Bohemian crystal), handmade crafts, or local artwork.
-A simple rule: avoid souvenir shops directly on main squares and explore smaller streets or local markets instead.
+Do this instead: If you want something meaningful, look for Czech glass (Bohemian crystal), handmade crafts, or local artwork.

 You’ll leave with something real, not just something that looks traditional.

-It looks tempting, smells amazing, and you’ll see it on almost every corner, but trdelník is not a traditional Czech dessert.
+It looks tempting, smells amazing, and you’ll see it on almost every corner, but trdelník became popular in Prague after 2010 for tourists.
+Locals rarely eat it.

 You’ll get a more authentic experience, and usually better quality for a lower price.